rcarrata/rcarrata.github.io/_posts/2020-03-26-dns-deep-dive-in-openshift.md

     Type:                  Degraded
 ```

-* On the other hand the dns operator is configured as:
+* On the other hand, the dns operator is configured as:

 ```bash
 $  oc get dnses.operator.openshift.io/default -o yaml